 ArtSmart – The Met Opera Story of Akhnaten (Glass)— January 23 @ 01:00 pm

-Spruce Peak Performing Arts Center ArtSmart -Opera Series is delighted to bring Erik Kronke to moderate the pre-opera sessions for February- May The Met Opera in HD film presentations.
+Spruce Peak Performing Arts Center ArtSmart -Opera Series is delighted to bring Erik Kroncke to moderate the pre-opera sessions for the 2019-2020 series.
+The Met Opera in HD film presentations.
 Erik brings knowledge of opera as both a performer and opera connoisseur to the 45- minute preshow background talk.
-Bring a bag lunch* to enjoy this on stage discussion.
+ArtSmart is free with your ticket to the film.
+Bring a bag lunch* to enjoy this on stage discussion of Glass’ Akhnaten.

 The Met Opera Live in HD: Akhnaten (Glass)— January 23 @ 02:00 pm

 Countertenor Anthony Roth Costanzo headlines American composer Philip Glass’s transcendent contemporary creation, with Karen Kamensek conducting.
 Phelim McDermott’s stunning production employs a virtuosic company of acrobats and jugglers to conjure a mystical reimagining of ancient Egypt.

 This Benefit Concert will be anchored by Stefan Lessard from Dave Matthews Band and his ‘secret stash’ of wildly talented musical friends.
 Guests include Stefan Lessard (Dave Matthews Band), Adam Gardner and Ryan Miller (Guster), Marc Roberge (O.A.R.), DJ Logic, Eric Fawcett (Spy Mob and N*E*R*D), Michael Ghegan (Sax & Keyboards), Brett Scallions (Fuel) and more drop ins to be announced!
 This inaugural concert will benefit the Spruce Peak Arts Center Foundation.

 Che Malambo— February 5 @ 10:00 am